NikolasMsomething/Photo-Synthesis/README.md

 The Problem:

-> We need a program to help query for photo albums and log every item's title and id.
+> We need a program to help query for photo albums and log their record's titles and ids.

 The Solution:

-> Photo-Synthesis allows users to interact with the terminal to query for any available album!
+> Photo-Synthesis allows users to interact with the terminal to do so!

 ## Tech